Prolonged Fasting: Benefits, Risks, and How to Do It Safely

 In short, fasting is one of the most natural ways to reduce high blood pressure when guided safely.

-What Happens to Your Body During a Prolonged Fast?
+What Happens to Your Body During a Long-term fasting?

 During prolonged fasting, your body shifts gears: